India–Pakistan war of 1947–1948: Operation Gulmarg plan

 According to Indian military sources, the Pakistani Army prepared a plan called Operation Gulmarg and put it into action as early as 20 August, a few days after Pakistan's independence.
-The plan was accidentally revealed to an Indian officer, Major O. S. Kalkat serving with the Bannu Brigade.
-(Note: Major Kalkat was the brigade major at the Bannu Brigade, who opened a Demi-Official letter marked "Personal/Top Secret" on 20 August 1947 signed by General Frank Messervy, the then Commander in Chief of the Pakistan Army.
-It was addressed to Kalkat's commanding officer Brig.
+The plan was accidentally revealed to an Indian officer, |Major O. S. Kalkat, serving with the Bannu Brigade.
+(Note: Major Kalkat was the brigade major of the Bannu Brigade, who opened a demi-official letter marked "Personal/Top Secret" on 20 August 1947 signed by General Frank Messervy, the then Commander in Chief of the Pakistan Army.
+It was addressed to Kalkat's commanding officer, Brig.
 C. P. Murray, who happened to be away at another post.
 The Pakistani officials suspected Kalkat and placed him under house arrest.
 He escaped and made his way to New Delhi on 18 October.
 However, the Indian military authorities and defence minister did not believe his information.
 He was recalled and debriefed on 24 October after the tribal invasion of Kashmir had started.)
-According to the plan, 20 lashkars (tribal militias), each consisting of 1,000 Pashtun tribesmen, were to be recruited from among various Pashtun tribes, and armed at the brigade headquarters at Bannu, Wanna, Peshawar, Kohat, Thall and Nowshera by the first week of September.
-They were expected to reach the launching point of Abbottabad on 18 October, and cross into Jammu and Kashmir on 22 October.
-Ten lashkars were expected to attack the Kashmir Valley through Muzaffarabad and another ten lashkars were expected to join the rebels in Poonch, Bhimber and Rawalakot with a view to advance to Jammu.
+According to the plan, 20 lashkars (tribal militias), each consisting of 1,000 Pashtun tribesmen, were to be recruited from among various Pashtun tribes and armed at the brigade headquarters at Bannu, Wanna, Peshawar, Kohat, Thall and Nowshera by the first week of September.
+They were expected to reach the launching point of Abbottabad on 18 October and cross into Jammu and Kashmir on 22 October.
+Ten lashkars were expected to attack the Kashmir Valley through Muzaffarabad and another ten lashkars were expected to join the rebels in Poonch, Bhimber and Rawalakot, with a view to advancing into Jammu.
 Detailed arrangements for the military leadership and armaments were described in the plan.